kzdfg23/Hangman/README.md

 # Hangman
-Fun hangman game I made in python
+Another small project completed in on my python journey Can you guess the word? (ps it's really difficult)